codemask-labs/stan-js/README.md

 ### effect

-Function that allows to subscribe to store's values change and react to the
+Function that allows to subscribe to store's values change and react to them

 It takes callback with current store's state that will be triggered on store's change, and as a second argument it takes array of dependencies that will listen to